Rwanda Welcomes First Group Of African Refugees From Libya - UrduPoint

 The Rwandan government has said it is prepared to accommodate as many as 30,000 evacuees, although the plan is for the programme to unfold in batches of 500 to prevent the country of 12 million from feeling overwhelmed.

-"Just landed!" the United Nations refugee agency wrote on its Twitter account as a first group of unaccompanied minors, single mothers and families landed in the Rwandan capital late Thursday.
+"Just landed!" the United Nations refugee agency wrote on its Twitter account as the group landed in the Rwandan capital late Thursday.

-The youngest passenger was a two-month old girl born to Somali parents in Libya.
+The youngest passenger was a two-month-old girl born in Libya to Somali parents.

+UNHCR spokesman Babar Baloch told journalists in Geneva Friday that 26 of the evacuees were unaccompanied children.

+"One evacuee had not been outside a detention centre for more than four years.
+All evacuees were either Sudanese, Somali or Eritrean," he said.